-Officers and employees shall report any conduct or activity that they believe to be in violation of this policy to the Office of University Compliance and Ethics.
-Based on the type of suspected ethical violation, officers and employees may have an additional duty to report in accordance with the reporting requirements that are included in other applicable institutional policies.
+Officers and employees must report any conduct or activity that they believe to be in violation of this policy to the Office of University Integrity and Compliance.
+Based on the type of suspected ethical violation, officers, and employees may have an additional duty to report in accordance with the reporting requirements that are included in other applicable institutional policies.